luciusmagn/magnusi.tech/posts/contrib.md

 tags = ["magnusi"]
-title = "Contributing to Outer Heaven" hidden = true
+title = "Contributing to the website" hidden = true

 Contributions in any form are welcome.